 It consists of three parts that are:

-- A selector is an HTML tag at which style will be applied.
+- A selector is an HTML tag to which style will be applied.
 The tags are like <h1> etc.

-- Property is a type of HTML tag attribute, which is converted into CSS properties.
+- CSS properties convert a type of HTML tag attribute into properties.
 Examples of this are the border, color, etc.

-- Values that are assigned to properties like defining any value of color or any other defined property in CSS.
+- Values assigned to properties like defining any value of color or any other defined property in CSS.

 Q3.
 Explain the different kinds of selectors and ways to target the elements?

-The different kinds of selectors are tags, id, and classes.
+The different kinds of selectors are tags, IDs, and classes.
 The tag in CSS helps in referring to the HTML tag.
-The id helps in referring to the HTML tag ID attribute and the class helps in referring to the class attribute on the HTML tag.
+The id helps refer to the HTML tag ID attribute, and the class helps refer to the attribute on the HTML tag.

 The different ways to target elements are tag, class, and ID.
-With the help of Tag, it can be targeted to the body, and class has been specified in HTML, it can be a target with ‘.classname’.
+With the help of Tag, it can be targeted to the body, and the class has been specified in HTML; it can be a target with ‘.classname.’
 The ID can be targeted with ‘#ID’,

-The CSS box model consists of the following items that are: Margin, Border, padding, and content.
-A margin is the topmost layer and in which the overall structure is described.
-A border is between margin and padding or it can be defined as the padding and content around with a border.
+The CSS box model consists of the following items: Margin, Border, padding, and content.
+A margin represents the topmost layer that describes the overall structure.
+A border separates the margin and padding, or it can define the padding and content that surrounds it with a border.
 The background color affects the border.
-Padding is space between border and content.
-It means if an element has the background color and that color will also fill in padding.
+Padding is the space between the border and the content.
+It means if an element has the background color and that color will also fill in the padding.
 Content is the actual data shown.

 In CSS, defining the font size is very important for making the content as per the requirements.
-The size of the text mainly focused on the units that you have used.
+The size of the text mainly focused on the units you have used.
 The units can be px, em, rem, %, vs, and vh.
-Mainly pixel (px) is used for defining the font sizes.
-As we know that all the browsers do not support the same fonts.
-Mainly web-safe fonts are installed in the systems and browsers are sometimes not able to recognize them.
-To avoid this fallback font is used to display the content in a browser.
+Mainly pixel (px) is used for defining the font sizes, as we know that all browsers do not support the same fonts.
+Systems primarily install web-safe fonts, and browsers occasionally fail to recognize them.
+A fallback font displays the content in a browser to address this issue.